Apache Freemarker

 If you haven't yet, download the source release, or checkout FreeMarker from the source code repository.
 See repository locations here: https://freemarker.apache.org/sourcecode.html

-You need JDK 8, JDK 16 and JDK 17 (only for some tests) to be installed (and visible to Gradle).
+You need JDK 8, JDK 16, and JDK 17 (only for some tests) to be installed (and visible to Gradle).
+That's because different parts of the source code target different Java versions, and Gradle requires the exact JDK version (not higher) for each.

 Be sure that your default Java version (which Gradle should use automatically) is at least 16!